likirui/Online-Bus-Booking/README.md

 Use  promo code
 Book the ticket by selecting route, date of journey and the return date View available buses
-Payment integrated
 Brief overview of the technology:
 Front end: HTML, CSS, JavaScript

-HTML: HTML is used to create and save web document.
-E.g. Notepad/Notepad++ CSS : (Cascading Style Sheets) Create attractive Layout Bootstrap : responsive design mobile freindly site
-JavaScript: it is a programming language, commonly use with web browsers.
 Back end: PHP, MySQL

-PHP: Hypertext Preprocessor (PHP) is a technology that allows software developers to create dynamically generated web pages, in HTML, XML, or other document types, as per client request.
-PHP is open source software.
-MySQL: MySql is a database, widely used for accessing querying, updating, and managing data in databases.
 Software Requirement(any one)
-WAMP Server
 XAMPP Server
 MAMP Server
 LAMP Server